taosdata/TDengine/docs/en/09-data-out/04-taosdump.md

+---
+sidebar_label: taosDump
+title: Dump Data Using taosDump
+description: Introduces how to dump data from TDengine into files using taosDump
+---

 # taosDump

 taosdump is a tool that supports backing up data from a running TDengine cluster and restoring the backed up data to the same, or another running TDengine cluster.